Gatsbywax/wax-blockchain/tokenomics/proposals/general-fee-formula.md

 The formula will accommodate network variations in network load and transaction resource consumption, while offering flexibility through configurable parameters.

-**Note** This fee equation can be examined and interactively manipulated in this [graph](https://raw.githack.com/worldwide-asset-exchange/wax-blockchain/tokenomics-graphs/graphs/fee-profile.html)
+*Examine and interactively manipulated the fee equation in this* [graph](https://raw.githack.com/worldwide-asset-exchange/wax-blockchain/tokenomics-graphs/graphs/fee-profile.html)